CE-Programming/asm-docs/pages/tutorials/asm/double-buffering.md

 First, we want to tell the LCD to trigger an interrupt from the state of the LNBUIM bit, which is when the LCD base address can be updated (Halfway through a frame redraw).

-This simple code tells the LCD controller to do this be setting the appropriate bit in the mask set/clear register of the LCD.
+This simple code tells the LCD controller to do this by setting the appropriate bit in the mask set/clear register of the LCD.

 ```
  ld a,(mpLcdImsc)